Race regulations 2023

 3.6.1 – Services included on the registration

 -Personal accident insurance.
-The values of the coverage and deductible (the victim’s responsibility) of the personal accident insurance will be announced up to 15 days before the beginning of the event;
+The coverage and deductible values (the victim’s responsibility) for personal accident insurance will be made known up to 15 days before the start of the event;

--Supply of solids and liquids, while in competition, at the designated stations;
+-Supply of solids and liquids, while in competition, at marked stations;

--Transportation from the meeting place to the starting area of the Long Trail and Short Trail tests;
+-Transportation from the gathering place to the starting area for the Long Trail and Short Trail races;

 -Shower;